Baked Mashed Potato Casserole with chicken covered with a blanket of creamy white sauce and cheese. Pretty darn delicious.

 - Start preparing béchamel sauce, in another pot over medium-high heat, melt butter add oil then cook flour for a minutes until lightly yellow.

-- Take a handful of the potato mixture and form into a ball.
+- Take a fistful of the potato mixture and form into a ball.

 - Make an indentation in the middle and fill with a tablespoon or two of the chicken mixture, then roll the potato into a ball slightly bigger than golf ball.